Coaster Enthusuasts of Canada

 "Gee, it looks so rickety."

 This one we hear often, obviously referring to wooden coasters.
 Tell them: "All that wood strengthens the ride which makes it very safe".
 As well, it's bolted together, not screwed; then show them the size of the hardware used.
 Explain too, that some coaster manufacturers articulate their cars (meaning the sides and floor are hinged) to reduce structural stresses.
-That's why the train may feel like it's coming apart when you ride; but this is deliberate and contributes to the longevity of the ride.
+That's why the train may feel as though it's coming apart when ridden; but this is deliberate and contributes to the service life of the trains.

 "Oh, there's not enough to it."